-Northwestern University (the University) is a major private research university with more than 17,000 students enrolled in 11 academic divisions on two lakefront campuses in Evanston and Chicago and an international campus in Doha, Qatar.
+Northwestern University (Northwestern or the University) is a major private research university with more than 21,000 students enrolled in 12 academic divisions on two lakefront campuses in Evanston and Chicago and an international campus in Doha, Qatar.

-Northwestern's mission is to provide the highestquality education for its students, to develop innovative programs in research, and to sustain an academic community that embraces these enterprises.
-Activities supporting its mission may be classified as either operating or nonoperating.
+Northwestern's mission is to provide the highest-quality education for its students, to develop innovative programs in research, and to sustain an academic community that embraces these enterprises.
+Activities supporting its mission are classified as either operating or nonoperating.
 Operating revenues include student tuition, research funding, investment return designated for operations, educational sales and services, private gifts, royalties, and auxiliary services.
 Operating expenses reflect support for all functions of the University.
 Nonoperating activities include unrealized gains and losses on investments, temporarily restricted gifts for building, and all permanently restricted endowment gifts.